FFY00/ffy00.github.io/content/index.rst

     A Python package builder which implements `PEP 517`_.
 The project is currently under the umbrella of the `Python Packaging Authority`_.

-`meson-python`_
-    A popular Python build backend that enables users to use `Meson`_ to build Python packages.
-The project is currently under the umbrella of the `Meson`_ project.

 `openinput`_
     A project that provides open source firmware, open hardware, and a open protocol, for input devices (eg. mice, keyboards, etc.).